jackmcconnell/bnfw/README.txt

 = For example: =
 You want a user with the editor role (or all users using the Editor role) to be alerted via email when a new post is published and you'd like to customise it to include your branding along with the author's display name and post time - with this plugin, that's easy.

-> A long and handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").
+> A handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").

 Notifications that are currently available to use are: